 Amy Rupert is a registered patent agent focusing on patent prosecution in the chemistry and life sciences industries.
-Her practice includes drafting and prosecuting patent applications as well as performing patentability and invalidity assessment and freedom-to-operate analyses.
+Her practice includes drafting and prosecuting patent applications, diligence evaluations, as well as performing patentability, invalidity, and freedom-to-operate analyses.

 Amy has a wide range of technical experience that encompasses chemistry, biochemistry, analytical chemistry, bioanalytical engineering, neurochemistry, pharmaceuticals, biologics, analytical methods, oil/gas process and refining, materials/plastics, and assorted mechanical inventions (e.g., building materials, recycling, oil/gas drilling).